Defenses To Murder Charges Filed In Los Angeles

 Posted by Ronald D. HeddingJan 02, 2019

 When it comes to a California Penal Code 187 PC murder charge, this is a severe offense, and people are looking at a significant amount in custody.
-Therefore, we must utilize it if there is a defense available.
-Various reasons are not functional in every case, and they spin on the facts associated with the particular case.
+Therefore, we must utilize it if a defense is available.
+Various reasons are not applicable in every case and depend on the specific facts associated with the particular case.

 Defenses To Murder Charges Filed In Los Angeles

-But of course, whether it be self-defense or defense of others, any defense maneuvers that you take that result in death — which would probably be deadly force – will have to be reasonable.
-In other words, you cannot use deadly force to defend yourself or someone else unless it's likely under the circumstances.
+Whether it's self-defense or defense of others, any defense maneuvers that result in death, which would likely involve deadly force, must be reasonable.
+In other words, you cannot use deadly force to defend yourself or someone else unless it's deemed reasonable under the circumstances.

 Therein lies the potential defense in a murder case.
 But again, of crucial importance is that whatever you do that results in that death must be reasonable under the circumstances.
-Often, these cases will have to be resolved by a jury because what's likely to one person may not be appropriate to another.
-The prosecutors and police may not agree on some of the facts you're utilizing to claim your self-defense or defense of others.
+Often, these cases must be resolved by a jury because what is likely to one person may not be appropriate to another.
+The prosecutors and police may not agree on some of the facts you're utilizing to claim self-defense or defense of others.

 Justifiable Homicide

 Another area that is good for defense for a murder charge is justifiable homicide.
-This means a death occurs, and whatever occurred and however, it happened was reasonable under the circumstances.
-In other words, maybe there's an accident.
+This means that a death occurred, and whatever happened, however it happened, was reasonable under the circumstances.
+In other words, perhaps there was an accident.
 Perhaps somebody's playing with a gun; for example, it goes off, shoots, and kills somebody.

 That's not going to be a murder charge if you can prove that it was an accident because, for murder, you have to have the malice of forethought.
 You have to think about it, and you have to try to kill the person intentionally.
 If a gun accidentally goes off, that would be an example of a complete defense to the crime.